 In the afternoon, we were supposed to have another lecture on overfishing but the group decided to forgo this as we all felt exhausted from the previous night dive and the swim out to Lutoban.

 Our last dive day was pretty chill and we had a back-to-back fun dive at Andulay and Kookoo’s.
 It was the perfect way to end the week.
 As we finally got to enjoy the reef without thinking about the scientific aspect of it.

 Day 13: Free day

-Another free day for us as we haven’t cleared the 18-hour no fly rule.
-We decided to go to Kookoo’s for some lunch and spent the afternoon at beach.
+Another free day for us as we haven’t cleared the 18-hour no-fly rule.
+We decided to go to Kookoo’s for some lunch and spent the afternoon at the beach.

-When we arrived back to camp we had game night and some drinks.
+When we arrived back at camp we had game night and some drinks.
 Søren also prepared a bonfire for us and we had some legit smores.

 Day 14: Going home